wdi-sg/gitbook-2018/10-react/react-intro/other-components.md

 }
 ```

+New Hook Syntax:
 ```
 import React, { useState } from 'react';

 function Example() {

-  // Declare a new state variable, which we'll call "count" const [count, setCount] = useState(0);
+  // Declare a new state variable, which we'll call "count"
+  // Declare a function that sets this variable "count" called, setCount const [count, setCount] = useState(0);

   console.log( "rendering");